 When development costs exceed market value, the portion of CDBG-DR funds advanced to the project that are above the market value become a development subsidy to the project.
 Neither the Developer nor the homebuyer is required to repay CDBG-DR funds used for an approved development subsidy.
-(However, the homebuyer will be subject to recapture provisions for the amount of any Homeowner Financial Assistance as defined herein-which subsidizes the contract price of the home and possibly closing costs as well.)
+(However, the homebuyer will be subject to either a Recapture or Resale provision, as selected by the subrecipient, for the amount of any Homeowner Financial Assistance as defined herein-which subsidizes the contract price of the home and possibly closing costs as well.)